valancej/documentation/_general/projects/getting-started.md

 ```

 You should also check that you are not coming from a case-insensitive operating system where you may not have noticed that the file name is different, i.e. `File.yml` compared to `file.yml`.

+## Renaming A Project
+Right now it is not possible to rename a project.
+You will need to remove and re-add the project if a repo's name is changed and you want to reflect this.